awsdocs/amazon-workspaces-administration-guide/doc_source/cross-region-redirection.md

 For example, if your primary Region is the US West \(Oregon\) Region, you can pair your WorkSpaces directory in the US West \(Oregon\) Region with a WorkSpaces directory in the US East \(N\.
 Virginia\) Region\.
 If an outage occurs in the primary Region, cross\-Region redirection works in conjunction with your DNS failover routing policies and any health checks that you've put in place on the US West \(Oregon\) Region to redirect your users to the WorkSpaces you've set up for them in the US East \(N\.
 Virginia\) Region\.
 For more information about the cross\-Region redirection experience, see [What Happens During Cross\-Region Redirection](#cross-region-redirection-what-happens)\.

 **Note**
 If your WorkSpaces users are located a significant distance from the failover Region \(for example, thousands of miles away\), their WorkSpaces experience might be less responsive than usual\.
-To check the round\-trip time \(RTT\) to the various AWS Regions from your location, use the [Amazon WorkSpaces Connection Health Check](https://clients.amazonworkspaces.com/Health.html)\.
+To check the round\-trip time \(RTT\) to the various AWS Regions from your location, use the [Amazon Workspaces Connection Health Check](https://clients.amazonworkspaces.com/Health.html)\.

 **To associate a connection alias with a directory**

 You can associate a connection alias with only one directory per AWS Region\.
 If you have shared a connection alias with another AWS account, only one account \(your account or the shared account\) can associate the alias with a directory in that Region\.

-1. Open the Amazon WorkSpaces console at [https://console\.aws\.amazon\.com/workspaces/](https://console.aws.amazon.com/workspaces/)\.
+1. Open the Workspaces console at [https://console\.aws\.amazon\.com/workspaces/](https://console.aws.amazon.com/workspaces/)\.

 1. <a name="step_select_region_associate_alias"></a>In the upper\-right corner of the console, select the primary AWS Region for your WorkSpaces\.